+Whether it's a LAN that supports a private or public cloud or the vast global WAN that supports a hybrid cloud, network connectivity moves the vast amounts of data that enable cloud resources and services.
 Cloud architects must evaluate the capabilities, configurations and corresponding costs of LAN and WAN connectivity to ensure adequate, reliable and cost-effective hybrid cloud strategy and deployment.

-What are the key elements of hybrid cloud connectivity?
+Key elements of hybrid cloud connectivity

 There are three principal areas of concern in hybrid cloud connectivity: LAN, WAN and the public cloud provider.

 The easiest way to connect a private cloud to one or more public clouds is through the internet.
-Although ISPs offer tremendous bandwidth at manageable prices, the internet is subject to disruptions and congestion.
+Although ISPs offer tremendous bandwidth at manageable prices, the open internet is subject to disruptions and congestion.
 In addition, it can expose unencrypted network traffic to security threats.

 Hybrid cloud connectivity considerations and prerequisites

 To establish and maintain a connection between a private and public cloud, it's important to understand network requirements relating to data volume, speed, security and performance.
 Consider the following six key parameters.